-- ◊ Injury prevention activity needs to be holistic and empowering for tamariki and their whānau. - ◊ Policies and programmes that address wider determinants of health, must be a part of a whole-of-government and whole-of-society approach to securing the best possible, equitable, outcomes for all tamariki in Aotearoa.
-This includes improving access to safe, accessible, and affordable housing for whānau, improving transport options, reducing exposure to stressful life events, and eliminating inequities for tamariki Māori.
+- Injury prevention activity needs to be holistic and empowering for tamariki and their whānau. - Policies and programmes that address wider determinants of health, such as improving access to safe, accessible, and affordable housing for whānau, improving transport options, reducing exposure to stressful life events, and eliminating inequities for tamariki Māori must be a part of a whole-of-government and whole-of-society approach to securing the best possible, equitable, outcomes for all tamariki in Aotearoa.

 A theme throughout our recommendations is that culturally safe approaches to injury prevention are essential.
-We especially note the success to date of wānanga and other programmes that build on the strength of mātauranga Māori for the benefit of tamariki Māori, their whānau, and our wider communities.
-We emphasise the opportunities we have to build on lessons from these approaches and develop effective ways reach other communities that are disproportionately impacted by the harms from injuries (such as Pacific children and their families).
+We especially note the success to date of wānanga and other programmes that build on the strength of mātauranga Māori for the benefit of tamariki Māori, their whānau, and our wider communities, and the opportunities we have to build on lessons from these approaches and develop effective ways reach other communities that are disproportionately impacted by the harms from injuries (such as Pacific children and their families).

 The need for more data, analysis and research is also a theme throughout this data book.
 We often found ourselves wanting to know more about what was driving the patterns we were seeing, such as around sporting related injury, injuries around the home, or changes over time for different ethnic groups (especially for Pacific children).
-Finding answers to many of these questions will require intentional investment in research.
+Finding answers to many of these questions will require intentional investment in research.15

 While this data book was able to build on the analysis from our previous publication, there are still recognised data gaps and, in particular, the lack of robust disability data is a limitation of this publication.
-The issues of disability data, especially in relation to tāngata whaikaha Māori (Māori with lived experience of disability), have been raised consistently in submissions to the Waitangi Tribunal as part of its kaupapa (thematic) inquiry into health services and outcomes (known as Wai 2575), and addressing this critical data gap must be a priority for all areas of injury prevention activity.
+The issues of disability data, especially in relation to tāngata whaikaha Māori (Māori with lived experience of disability), have been raised consistently in submissions to the Waitangi Tribunal as part of its kaupapa (thematic) inquiry into health services and outcomes (known as Wai 2575),16 and addressing this critical data gap must be a priority for all areas of injury prevention activity.